Rotator cuff problems

 Swimmer's shoulder; Pitcher's shoulder; Shoulder impingement syndrome; Tennis shoulder; Tendinitis - rotator cuff; Rotator cuff tendinitis; Shoulder overuse syndrome

-The shoulder joint is a ball and socket type joint where the top part of the arm bone (humerus) forms a joint with the shoulder blade (scapula).
-The rotator cuff holds the head of the humerus into the scapula and controls movement of the shoulder joint.
+The shoulder joint is a ball and socket type joint.
+The top part of the arm bone (humerus) forms a joint with the shoulder blade (scapula).
+The rotator cuff holds the head of the humerus into the scapula.
+It also controls movement of the shoulder joint.

-- Keeping the arm in the same position for long periods of time, such as doing computer work or hairstyling
+- Keeping the arm in the same position for long periods, such as doing computer work or hairstyling

 - Sleeping on the same arm each night

-- Playing sports requiring the arm to be moved over the head repeatedly as in tennis, baseball (particularly pitching), swimming, and lifting weights over the head
+- Playing sports requiring the arm to be moved overhead repeatedly such as in tennis, baseball (particularly pitching), swimming, and lifting weights overhead

 Rotator cuff tears may occur in two ways:

-- A sudden or acute tear may happen when you fall on your arm while it is stretched out, or after a sudden, jerking motion when you try to lift something heavy.
+- A sudden, acute tear may happen when you fall on your arm while it is stretched out.
+Or it can occur after a sudden, jerking motion when you try to lift something heavy.

 - A chronic tear of the rotator cuff tendon occurs slowly over time.
-It is more likely in those with chronic tendinitis or impingement syndrome.
+It is more likely when you have chronic tendinitis or impingement syndrome.
 At some point, the tendon wears down and tears.

 There are two types of rotator cuff tears:

-- A partial tear is when a tear does not completely sever the attachments to the bone.
+- A partial tear occurs when a tear does not completely sever the attachments to the bone.

-Early on, pain occurs with overhead activities and lifting your arm to the side.
-Activities include brushing hair, reaching for objects on shelves, or playing an overhead sport.
+Early on, pain is mild and occurs with overhead activities and lifting your arm to the side.
+Activities include brushing your hair, reaching for objects on shelves, or playing an overhead sport.

-- Pain is more likely in the front of the shoulder and may radiate to the side of the arm.
-However, this pain always stops before the elbow.
-If the pain travels beyond the arm to the elbow and hand, this may indicate a pinched nerve.
+Pain is more likely in the front of the shoulder and may travel to the side of the arm.
+The pain always stops before the elbow.
+If the pain goes down the arm to the elbow and hand, this may indicate a pinched nerve.

 ROTATOR CUFF TEARS

 The pain with a sudden tear after a fall or injury is usually intense.
-Weakness of the shoulder and arm is often present, along with a snapping sensation of movement.
+Right after the injury, you likely have weakness of the shoulder and arm.
+You may also feel a snapping sensation when trying to move the arm.

 Most people with rotator cuff tendon tears have pain at night.
-Pain that is worse at night may wake you up.
-During the day, the pain is more tolerable and hurts with certain movements.
+Pain that is worse at night may wake the person.
+During the day, the pain is more tolerable, and usually only hurts with certain movements.